 Another pictorial advertising token is from T. Seaber, Birmingham.

-The next two are from Brighton, and both show the Royal Chain Pier on the reverse.
+The next three examples are from Brighton, and both show the Royal Chain Pier on the reverse.

 Thos Roff Tamplin, 28 New Road, Brighton.
 1825 date?